HHGregg Closing All Stores, Going Out Of Business Sales Start Today

 HHGregg is closing all of its stores.
 Liquidation sales at the appliance and electronics chain begin on April 8.
 All 220 stores in 19 states will soon shut their doors forever in the coming weeks.
-HHGregg was the seventh-largest appliance retailer in America, behind Lowe’s, the Home Depot, Sears, Best Buy, Sears Hometown and Walmart.
+HHGregg was the seventh-largest appliance retailer in America, behind Lowe’s, the Home Depot, Sears, Best Buy, Sears Hometown, and Walmart.

 Last month HHGregg officials from the Indiana-based company said 88 underperforming stores were going to be slated for closure.
 Then, just a few days later, the company filed for Chapter 11 bankruptcy protection.
 A letter of intent for a potential buyer of its assets was terminated following the legal filing, the Ledger-Enquirer reports.